 With the complexity and demands associated with healthcare delivery today, seeing the whole picture is now more important than ever.
-The end-to-end Human Understanding solutions are designed to help capture and act on what matters most to patients and their families.
+The end-to-end Human Understanding solutions are designed to help capture and act on what matters most to patients and their families, frontline employees, and the broader community hospitals and health systems serve.